 Individual states also have their own laws and statutes that help protect older citizens and prevent elder abuse in nursing homes.
 Many states allow both social service organizations and law enforcement agencies to investigate and assist with allegations of elder abuse.

-A Long-Term Care Ombudsman Program statute also exists in all states, ensuring quality of care in nursing homes and long-term care facilities.
-The Ombudsman directly protects the rights and safety of elders by investigating abuse complaints and holding all facilities responsible for their actions.
+Long-term care ombudsman programs also exist in all states, ensuring a high quality of care in nursing homes and long-term care facilities.
+The ombudsman programs directly protect the rights and safety of elders by investigating abuse complaints and holding facilities responsible for their actions.

-Criminal Laws have also been created in numerous individual states to define clear and more specific punishments for elder abuse.
-In addition to these elder-abuse specific criminal laws, general criminal laws can also overlap with elder abuse, including assault and battery, rape, fraud, theft, and murder.
+Criminal laws have been created in numerous individual states to define clear and more specific punishments for elder abuse.
+In addition to these elder abuse-specific criminal laws, general criminal laws, including assault and battery, rape, fraud, theft and murder charges, can overlap with them in certain cases.
 This gives state law enforcement a wider range of criminal law to use in the prosecution of all forms of elder abuse.

-Mandatory Reporting Laws also exist in all states, with the exception of New York, requiring individuals to report instances of abuse in nursing homes.
-Similar to federal laws, these state laws ensure nursing homes are held accountable for any abuses that occur within their facilities.
+Mandatory reporting laws also exist in all states with the exception of New York.
+These laws require individuals to report instances of abuse in nursing homes.
+Similar to federal laws, these state laws ensure nursing homes are held accountable for any abuse that occurs within their facilities.

-Because each state has its own laws, systems, and methods to help elder abuse victims, the amount of information can be overwhelming to those who aren’t familiar with the legal side of elder abuse.
-The easiest way to get started is to contact the APS, the long-term care ombudsman, or your local elder protection agency to find out which laws might apply to you.
+Because each state has its own laws, systems and methods to help elder abuse victims, the amount of information can be overwhelming to those who are not familiar with the legal side of elder abuse.
+The easiest way to get started is to contact the APS, a local ombudsman program or your local elder protection agency to find out which laws might apply to you.

 Other Jurisdictional Laws

-The National Indigenous Elder Justice Initiative is a set of laws that protect Native Americans specifically, in conjunction with their sovereign status.
-Each band has its own set of codes to abide by, which are enforced by the NIEJI.
-The NIEJI is funded by the Administration for Community Living, a division of the U.S. Department of Health and Human Services.
+The National Indigenous Elder Justice Initiative (NIEJI) is a set of laws that specifically protect Native Americans in conjunction with their sovereign status.
+Each tribe has its own set of codes which are enforced by NIEJI.
+NIEJI is funded by the Administration for Community Living, a division of the U.S. Department of Health and Human Services.